d3zd3z/hkg18/tls-hard.md

     - The default TLS record size is 16KB.
 This can be smaller, but this is an optional TLS extension.
-By default, the client will need just 32KB of RAM for buffers of TLS delay.
+By default, the client will need just 32KB of RAM for buffers of TLS data.

     - This is all based on use over TCP.
 Many IoT protocols are more suited to UDP.
 The DTLS spec describes the protocol, but